3rd Grade Virtual Tour of the Westford Museum and more…….

 See how we have changed.
 From a school to a fire station to a museum!

-The Westford Museum has a lengthy background of its own.
-The original building was constructed in 1794, and acted as the first Westford Academy.
-The building had 2 floors, with
+The Westford Museum has a rich history of its own.
+The original building was constructed in 1794 and was the first Westford Academy.
+This two-story structure contained a classroom on

 Read more »